Hello, my name’s Graham, I’m one of your Technical Advisors and a founding partner of The Welders Warehouse

 Self Shielding Mig Wire is a tube of metal with a flux core.
-As the welding arc melts the wire it also burns the flux, which produces a gas shield around the welding process.
+As the welding arc melts the wire it also burns the flux, this produces a gas shield around the welding process.
 So NOT “Gasless”.

 OK so it has some uses, but it produces a fierce arc that’s not much use on steel thinner than around 1.2mm and as for car body welding, well if a mig welder supplier tells you their machine can weld car body thickness steel without gas GET THEM TO DEMO IT!!!

-A little bit of history about self shielding mig wire!
-These wires were first developed in the United States for use on the vast prairie farms of the mid west.
+Self shielding mig wires were first developed in the USA for use on the vast prairie farms of the mid west.
 A small hand held mig welder was developed that would operate off a deep cell, 24v Tractor battery.
-This welder was part of a tool kit carried by the farmer and used to carry out running repairs to gates etc out in the fields.
+This welder was part of a tool kit carried by the farmer and used to carry out on the spot repairs to gates etc out in the fields.

-I personally, would prefer to protect my workspace from wind with screens etc than use self shielding wire, but as I said earlier, I’m not a fan 🙂
+I personally, would prefer to protect the work area from wind with screens etc than use self shielding wire, but as I said earlier, I’m not a fan 🙂

-If you’re not sure what type of Mig Welder would best suit your needs, get in touch, you can write via the “Contact Us” link above, or phone and ask for me! (numbers at the top of this page)
+If you’re not sure what type of Mig Welder would best suit your needs, get in touch, you can write via our Contact Us page, or phone and ask for me! (numbers at the top of this page)

 I hope you found this useful.

 I recently attended an International Welding Expo in Dusseldorf, Germany.

 Whilst wandering around I came across an impressive display of Welded Scrap Art.

 OK, so most of us would have seen this sort of thing before, but it’s the first time I’ve seen more than one piece in one place.
 All were made from scrap metal, and old car or motorcycle parts, so as well as being impressive to look at, it struck me a a great way to recycle!